 1. Pointedly describing the characters – physically, psychologically, emotionally.
 Giving your reader the details of the characters’ physical appearance or his psychological bent works well up to a point.
 But this tool needs to be used sparingly.
 It leads to just “telling” the reader about the character instead of letting the reader himself get to know that person the way he would get to know any person in real life.

 2. Revealing a character’s speech, thoughts, and behavior.
 “A picture is worth a thousand words” is a quote often used to praise photography over verbal descriptions.
 But the truth of it applies to writing stories even when photographs or illustrations are not used.
 When an author uses his words carefully enough to show the reader what a character is like, rather than explaining through narration, the reader gets a much better handle on that character.
+Let your character speak and carry on dialogue with others.
+Let him act and react to others.
+His true nature will come out in his words and actions.
 It’s when the reader can discover for himself what a character is like that he more fully connects with him.

 3. Describing opinions and reactions of other characters to that character.
 What the other members of the cast of your story feel and say about each character – and how they react to him — reveals that character in light of relationships within the story.
 That aspect of characterization adds much more depth to the story as a whole.